- The importance of documenting your marketing campaign plan

 - Why, and how, to document your campaign strategy

-The thing is, marketing campaigns are often self-contained little beasts that are concerned with a specific product or service or launch, etc. A typical ‘Go to Market’ campaign from a tech giant like Microsoft, for instance.
-But that doesn’t mean that all your hard work on one campaign or project should only exist in that campaign, expiring once it’s over and its goals have been met.
-And you certainly shouldn’t have to reinvent the wheel the next time another marketing campaign comes rolling around.
-Instead, take the hard work you’ve put into a campaign strategy and document it.
-That way, everyone in your organisation can see how it works and it becomes easier when the next campaign comes around the corner.
+Marketing campaigns are often self-contained parts of your overall marketing plan that are concerned with a specific product or service or launch.
+But that doesn’t mean all your hard work on one campaign or project should only exist in that campaign, expiring once it’s over and its goals have been met.
+And you certainly shouldn’t reinvent the wheel the next time another campaign comes rolling around.
+Instead, take the hard graft you’ve put into the strategy and document it.
+That way, people have a handbook to guide them before they build a new campaign plan, so they know what to do and when.

-Why you should document your marketing campaign plan
+A quick reminder why you should always document your marketing campaign plan

-One of the reasons why it’s important to document your marketing strategies is the visibility it affords everyone in your organisation.
-Everyone can see why and how campaigns come together and how team members collaborate and communicate.
-This has the effect of aligning the different components and teams that exist in every campaign, assists buy-in from senior members of the organisation, and makes the collective stronger than the sum of its parts, which is the ideal when it comes to teamwork.
+Marketing strategies afford everyone in the organisation visibility over why and how campaigns come together.
+When everybody understands how team members collaborate and communicate, you’ll see the alignment of the different components and teams that exist in every campaign, which can also assist buy-in from senior members of the organisation.
+This makes the collective stronger than the sum of its parts, creating the ideal environment that encourages teamwork.

 Acknowledging your content plan by writing it down and reviewing it is crucial to making sure it stays in line with your company’s goals.
 This way it becomes a living document that can change and evolve with time and experience.